ratulSharker/RSUIImageViewMultiborder/README.md

 # Background
-Customising ios application are quiet challenging when there is no apple provided user interface or api to that.
-Providing multiple border alongside the shown image is one of that.
+Customising ios application are quiet challenging when there is no apple provided user interface or api to do that.
+Showing multiple border alongside the shown image is one of that.
 Like following:

 <img src="https://github.com/ratulSharker/Gif-Demonstration/blob/master/RSUIImageViewMultiborder/sample-border-requirement.png" alt="Sample bordererd image" height='217px' width='219px'>

 To achieve that we have to put `UIImageView` inside an `UIView` as a sub-view and changing the container view's background color.
-Another way to achive is to subclass the widget and implement the `drawRect:` method to draw whatever we need.
+Another way to achive is to subclass the `UIImageView` and implement the `drawRect:` method to draw whatever we need.
 But apple discourages to implement the `drawRect:`, and even they didn't executes your `drawRect:` implementation.

 Directly from the [appledoc](https://developer.apple.com/reference/uikit/uiimageview?language=objc)